unit calculator

 Tips & cautions

 • This converter uses US fluid ounces.
-Imperial (UK) fluid ounces are different (1 imp fl oz ≈ 28.4131 mL); use that factor if you specifically need UK values.
+Imperial (UK) fluid ounces are different (1 imp fl oz ≈ 28.4131 mL); if you need UK values, divide by 28.4131 instead.

 Worked examples